 Council is dedicated to providing a safe, convenient service and aims to achieve the best immunisation coverage possible.
 Our dedicated nursing staff have extensive experience and expertise in the fields of epidemiology and immunisation.

-We also supply vaccination for over 65s, eligible at risk children and adults in accordance with the National Immunisation Program Schedule.
+We also supply vaccination for eligible at risk children and adults in accordance with the National Immunisation Program Schedule.
 A limited range of non-government funded vaccines are available for a fee.
 Please contact Council for full details.